Contemporary history: Economic history

-In the beginning of the 2000s, there was a global rise in prices in commodities and housing, marking an end to the commodities recession of 1980–2000.
+In the beginning of the 2000s, there was a global rise in prices in commodities and housing, marking an end to the 2000s commodities boom.
 The US mortgage-backed securities, which had risks that were hard to assess, were marketed around the world and a broad based credit boom fed a global speculative bubble in real estate and equities.
 The financial situation was also affected by a sharp increase in oil and food prices.
 The collapse of the American housing bubble caused the values of securities tied to real estate pricing to plummet thereafter, damaging financial institutions.
-The late-2000s recession, a severe economic recession which began in the United States in 2007, was sparked by the outbreak of the financial crisis of 2007–2010.
-The modern financial crisis was linked to earlier lending practices by financial institutions and the trend of securitization of American real estate mortgages.
+The Great Recession, a severe economic recession which began in the United States in 2007, was sparked by the outbreak of the 2008 financial crisis.
+The 2008 financial crisis was linked to earlier lending practices by financial institutions and the trend of securitization of American real estate mortgages.

-The Great Recession spread to much of the industrialized world, and has caused a pronounced deceleration of economic activity.
+The Great Recession spread to much of the developed country, and has caused a pronounced deceleration of economic activity.
 The global recession occurred in an economic environment characterized by various imbalances.
 This global recession has resulted in a sharp drop in international trade, rising unemployment and slumping commodity prices.
 The recession renewed interest in Keynesian economic ideas on how to combat recessionary conditions.
 However, various industrial countries continued to undertake austerity policies to cut deficits, reduced spending, as opposed to following Keynesian theories.

-From late 2009 European sovereign-debt crisis, fears of a sovereign debt crisis developed among investors concerning rising government debt levels across the globe together with a wave of downgrading of government debt of certain European states.
+From late 2009 European debt crisis, fears of a sovereign debt crisis developed among investors concerning rising government debt levels across the globe together with a wave of downgrading of government debt of certain European states.
 Concerns intensified early 2010 and thereafter making it difficult or impossible for sovereigns to re-finance their debts.
 On 9 May 2010, Europe's Finance Ministers approved a rescue package worth €750 billion aimed at ensuring financial stability across Europe.
 The European Financial Stability Facility (EFSF) was a special purpose vehicle financed by members of the eurozone to combat the European sovereign debt crisis.
 In October 2011 eurozone leaders agreed on another package of measures designed to prevent the collapse of member economies.
 The three most affected countries, Greece, Ireland and Portugal, collectively account for six percent of eurozone's gross domestic product (GDP).
 In 2012, eurozone finance ministers reached an agreement on a second €130-billion Greek bailout.
-In 2013, the European Union agreed to a €10 billion economic bailout for Cyprus.
+In 2013, the European Union agreed to a €10 billion economic bailout for Cyprus due to the 2012–2013 Cypriot financial crisis.
 The 2020 coronavirus pandemic caused economic disruption, with wide-ranging economic impacts of COVID-19 such as supply chain changes and an increase in working-from-home, along with the COVID-19 recession.